 By its terms, the employee hours tax is to remain in effect through December 31, 2023.
 However, a group of prominent Seattle businesses has already begun efforts to repeal the tax before it is set to take effect.
 Given the uncertainty as to whether these efforts will be successful, Seattle employers should understand the tax and evaluate its impact on them so that they will be ready if it does go into effect next year.

-For more information on how to prepare for the Seattle head tax, please contact Nicole Lyons.
+For more information on how to prepare for the Seattle head tax, please contact a member of our SALT team.